muqeetmohd/DocRagAssist/README.md

 - Monitor resource usage and scaling needs
 - Secure network access to Qdrant instance

-## Troubleshooting

-### Common Issues

-**"Collection not found" errors:**

-- The collection is created automatically when you first index data
-- Ensure Qdrant is running and accessible
-- Check your Qdrant URL and API key configuration

-**File upload failures:**

-- Check file size limits (10MB max)
-- Ensure supported file formats (PDF, CSV, TXT)
-- Verify OpenAI API key is valid

-**Chat not working:**

-- Ensure you have indexed some data first
-- Check OpenAI API key configuration
-- Verify Qdrant connection is working

 ### Performance Tips

 - Use Qdrant Cloud for better performance and reliability